signaldatascience/R-curriculum/assignments/4-advanced-topics/scraping-nlp/web-scraping-nlp.md

 	* Using `download_page()`, download the Wikipedia page [Category:Machine_learning](https://en.wikipedia.org/wiki/Category:Machine_learning).
 Write a function `get_urls(html)` which takes in the HTML of a Wikipedia category page and returns a dictionary with two entries: `pages`, a list of URLs to articles listed in the category page, and `subcategories`, a list of URLs to subcategories listed in the category page.
 Use [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to parse raw HTML.
 You can test your function on [Category:Machine_learning](https://en.wikipedia.org/wiki/Category:Machine_learning) to verify that it works.

 	* Using `get_html()`, get a list of the links on [Category:Machine_learning](https://en.wikipedia.org/wiki/Category:Machine_learning), and then add to the list the links on the *subcategories* of [Category:Machine_learning](https://en.wikipedia.org/wiki/Category:Machine_learning), and then add to the list the links on the subcategories of the subcategories of [Category:Machine_learning](https://en.wikipedia.org/wiki/Category:Machine_learning), and so on and so forth until there are no more subcategories to traverse.
+Watch out for infinite loops as well as pages which branch out into overly general categories; both can be dealt with manually.

 	* Write the list of article URLs to a text file, `wp_ml_urls.txt`, with one URL per line.